ecsyjs/ecsy/docs/manual/Architecture.md

 ### System State Components

-System State Components (SSC) are components used by a system to hold internal resources for an entity, they are not removed when you delete the entity, you must remove them from once you are done with them.
+System State Components (SSC) are components used by a system to hold internal resources for an entity.
+They are not removed when you delete the entity.
+You must remove them when you are done with them.
-It can be used to detect whenever an entity has been added or removed from a query.
+They can be used to detect when an entity has been added or removed from a query.

 SSC can be defined by extending `SystemStateComponent` [API Reference](/api/classes/systemstatecomponent) instead of `Component`:
 ```javascript